TED Style Speaking Master Class - Free video series!

 Becoming a naked speaker

 C: Jamie Oliver’s TED Wish: Teach every child about food

-One of my favourite ever TED talks, this talk doesn’t pull its punches from the very first line.
-Jamie Oliver manages to balance preparation (statistics, stories, well developed ideas) with heart in his TED talk.
-This speech opening line both makes our jaws drop to the ground in shock at such a statistic and opens our heart to the human side of the story.
+This is one of our favourite ever TED talks, and it doesn’t pull its punches from the very first line.
+Jamie Oliver manages to balance preparation (statistics, stories, well-developed ideas) with heart in his TED talk.
+This speech opening line both makes our jaws drop to the ground in shock at such a statistic and opens our hearts to the human side of the story.
 Powerful stuff.

 D: Pamela Meyer: How to spot a liar

 We love talks that balance humour and connect us to the subject matter in hand – and Pamela Meyer does this perfectly in her TED talk opening line.
 By bringing a challenge straight to us, in our very seats, Pamela engages us and makes sure the talk is about ‘me’ the audience member.
 We’re laughing and ready to listen.
 Great job.

 Ginger tip: setting up a problem